A clock containing a massive object in a superposition of states; what makes Penrosian wavefunction collapse tick?: 5. Continuous mass distributions: atoms acquiring individual clocks.

 We would like to write down the gradual build up of a phase difference between two states with different mass distributions.
 We start out with the time evolution of a single state.

 where $m_j$ denotes the mass of the $j$th atom.
 This is perfectly sound when all $t_{j,a}=t$.
-We now deviate from the quantum mechanical rules, however, by asserting that each atom carries its own time, denoted by the subscripts in $t_{j,a}$ with
+We have now deviated from the quantum mechanical rules, however, by asserting that each atom carries its own local time, denoted by the subscripts in $t_{j,a}$.
+With the gravitational potential $\Phi(r_{j,a})$, which each atom feels at its position this leads to

 with